andrew-ge-wu/Site/CircuitWall/content/articles/kafka-basics.md

 ---
 ### Kafka Producer

-Any component in this landscape that sends data to kafka is by definition a Kafka producer and uses producer API at some point.
+Any component in this landscape that sends data to Kafka is by definition a Kafka producer and uses producer API at some point.

 Here, we are listing the Kafka Producer API’s main configuration settings:

 * [client.id]:
-It identifies producer application.
+It identifies the producer application.

 * [producer.type]:
 Either sync or async.

 * [acks]:
 Basically, it controls the criteria for producer requests that are considered complete.
-    * -1/all    : Make sure ALL replicas are written.
+    * -1/all: Make sure ALL replicas are written.
 (Slow/most reliable)
-    * 0         : As long as data is received by the replica leader.
+    * 0: As long as data is received by the replica leader.
 (Fastest/least reliable)
-    * 1         : Make sure when in-sync replicas are written.
+    * 1: Make sure when in-sync replicas are written.
 (Fast, also depends on min-ISR settings)

 * [retries]:
 “Retries” means if somehow producer request fails, then automatically retry with the specific value.